JohnXander/jx-problems/src/hugsAndKisses/problem.md

 > EXAMPLES

 `hugsAndKisses(3, 1, 2)` should return `[ 'O', 'X', 'O' ]` <br>
+because the array length is 3 and the kisses are inserted at index 1 but stop at index 2.

 `hugsAndKisses(5, -4, -1)` should return `[ 'O', 'X', 'X', 'X', 'O' ]` <br>
 because the 4th index from the end of the array is index 1 and the 1st index from the end of the array is index 4.